heltilda/cicada/README.md

 Cicada is a lightweight scripting language that runs inside of C code.
+It's imperative, uses strong dynamic typing, and has *minimal formalism*.
 For details, see the website:

 http://heltilda.github.io/cicada<br><br>